hashicorp/design-system/website/docs/components/link/inline/partials/guidelines/guidelines.md

 !!!
 Info

 There is no straight-forward method to add an icon within a block of text in Figma.
-Some alternatives to consider are:
+Some strategies to consider are:

 - Manually positioning the icon next to a link.
 - Wrapping the text and link in multiple nested auto-layout containers.